 Santiago has amazing nightlife.
 We took away great memories of late nights in the city’s pubs and bars, which we often had to walk off the next day up Cerro San Cristóbal!

 The bar scene in the city is now recovering after the pandemic.
 We’ve been sad to hear about some of our favourite bars closing down.
 One of our fondest memories is of watching the Game of Thrones finale live at the Shamrock, an Irish pub that used to screen big events.

 It was so popular that we were the last people allowed into the packed venue at 6pm, for an event that started at 10pm!
 We have since heard that the legendary Shamrock has closed its doors permanently.

 But the late night economy is now springing back to life, and one of the best ways to introduce yourself to it is by taking an organised pub crawl.
 Check out Pub Crawl Santiago’s Instagram account for details of what they have coming up.

 Chile is renowned around the world for its excellent wines, in particular red varieties like Pinot Noir and Cabernet Sauvignon.

 Santiago is within close reach of the Maipo Valley, one of the country’s most prominent wine-producing regions.
-There are many companies that offer winery tours from Santiago, or alternatively it’s easy to reach independently.
+If you’re willing to put the effort in, it’s possible to visit the Maipo Valley independently without taking a tour.

 Things to do in Santiago, Chile: map of attractions